-- b) The carrier shall be liable up to the amount of a veritable damage, albeit up to the limit restricting its liability.
+- c) The carrier shall be liable up to the amount of a veritable damage, albeit up to the limit restricting its liability according to the relevant law regulations, in particular, the Convention.
 The carrier shall not be liable for punitive, exemplary or non-compensatory damages.

-- c) The carrier’s liability limitation relates to all employees, agents as well as carrier’s representatives.
+- g) The carrier's liability limitation relates to all employees, agents as well as carrier's representatives.

-- b) In the event of death or injury of a passenger, the carrier shall provide the entitled person with advance payment in a minimum amount of 16,000 SDR to cover immediate financial needs.
+- c) In case of death or injury of a Passenger, the Carrier shall provide the entitled person with advance payment in a minimum amount of 16,000 SDR to cover immediate financial needs.
 The advance payment shall be provided in 15 days from the date of determining a person entitled to indemnity.
-The advance payment shall not be meant as the acceptance of a carrier’s lability, and should the subsequent payments occur, it should be considered part of a total indemnity.
+The advance payment shall not be meant as the acceptance of a carrier's liability, and should the subsequent payments occur, it should be considered part of a total indemnity.
 The advance payment shall not be returned to the carrier, unless the occurance has been proved in deed by the carrier that the damage had been occurred by negligence, omission or other incorrect acts of a passenger, whom the payment relates to, or if the advance payment has been received by a person not entitled to this pursuant to applicable law.

-- a) The carrier is liable for damages caused on its route only.
+- a) The carrier is liable for damages caused on its flight only.

 - b) The carrier shall not be liable for damage of unchecked baggage and other items kept in personal care of a passenger, if such damage was not caused by the fault of the carrier, or that of its servants or agents.

-- c) The carrier shall not be liable for baggage damage of a passenger caused by the negligence of the passenger.
+- e) The Carrier shall not be liable for baggage damage of a Passenger caused by the negligence of the Passenger.

-- e) The carrier shall not be liable for any destruction, loss or damage caused by natural impacts, death of animals or behaviour of animals such as biting, kicking, stabbing or an asphyxiation or by deficiency of an animal crate or inability of an animal to be mentally up to the different conditions of carriage by air.
+- h) The Carrier shall not be liable for any destruction, loss or damagecaused by natural forces, death of animals or behaviour of animals such as biting, kicking, stabbing or an asphyxiation or by deficiency of an animal crate or inability of an animal to be mentally up to the different conditions of carriage by air.

-- g) The carrier stall not be liable for a contingent loss or destruction of fragile items such as parfumes, toilet waters, dioptric and sun glasses, contact lenses, bottles, glasswares, porcelain, water pipes, or fast destructible articles, pharmaceuticals, money, credit cards, valuable items and objects of art, jewellery and presious metal articles, keys, securities, stock and shares or bonds, commercial documents, passports or other ID documents, data carriers and electronic devices including accessories, if placed in the checked baggage.
+- i) The Carrier shall not be liable for a contingent loss or destruction of fragile items such as parfumes, toilet waters, dioptric and sun glasses, contact lenses, bottles, glasswares, porcelain, water pipes, or fast destructible articles, pharmaceuticals, money, credit cards, valuable items and objects of art, jewellery and presious metal articles, keys, securities, stock and shares or bonds, commercial documents, passports or other ID documents, data carriers and electronic devices including accessories, if placed in the checked baggage.

-- h) The carrier shall not be liable for a possible loss or damage of the sporting equipment that failed to be duly reported and packed separately according to Article 11.5 b) of these Conditions.
+- j) The Carrier shall not be liable for a possible loss or damage of the sporting equipment that failed to be duly reported and packed separately according to Article 12.5b) of these Conditions.